 After 20 minutes, it was my turn to get a table.
 I felt like experimenting and ordered the Anna Demel coffee, a very girlie concoction of coffee with orange liqeur topped with whipped cream and some sweet candy.
 The Demel cake, a close variety and former fierce rival to Sacher Torte, was a simple chocolate cake (for more sophisticated cakes turn to Esterhazy and Dobos Torten).

 Demel felt as Viennese as our museums: everything had an Imperial touch or was simply iconic – from the sign ‘K.u.K.
 Hofzuckerbäcker‘ (Imperial and Royal Supplier to the Court) and the cake vitirines down to its waitresses, called Demelinerinnen because of their monastic black attire.

-I was even addressed in the third person, something my late grandmother would have been used to.
-But Demel was far from that urban vibe that we call real life….I was the only Viennese among a mix of international guests.
+Funnily enough, I was even addressed in the third person, something my late grandmother would have been used to.
+But Demel was far from that urban vibe that we call real life….I was the only Viennese among a mix of international guests!
 Demel Vienna simply nurtures a desire for tradition in general, and an Imperial experience specifically.
-Tourists are the main fans, while most locals have their cake and eat it elsewhere.
+Because tourists are the main fans, most locals have their cake and eat it elsewhere.

 The Bakery And Shop Window

 The most exciting feature of Demel Vienna was its showroom bakery and workshop in the back: On your way to the café upstairs you could watch skilled young confectioners at work through a glass wall: Shaping and decorating cakes, tarts and chocolate creations from Easter bunnies to Christmas angels.